Posse comitatus: United States

-In some states, especially in the Western United States, sheriffs and other law enforcement agencies have called their civilian auxiliary groups "posses".
+In some states, especially in the western United States, sheriffs and other law enforcement agencies have called their civilian auxiliary groups "posses".
 The Lattimer Massacre of 1897 illustrated the danger of such groups and thus ended their use in situations of civil unrest.
 Posse comitatus in the US became not an instrument of royal prerogative but an institution of local self-governance.
 The posse functioned through, rather than upon, the local popular will.
 From 1850 to 1878, the United States federal government had expanded its power over individuals.
 This was done to safeguard national property rights for slaveholders, emancipate millions of enslaved African Americans, and enforce the doctrine of formal equality.
 The rise of the federal state, like the marketplace before it, had created contradictory but congruous forces of liberation and compulsion upon individuals.

 In the early decades of the United States, before slavery became a major conflict, federal use of posse comitatus in the states was rare.
 But the federal posse comitatus, quite literally, had compelled all of the United States to accept the legitimacy of slavery.
 In an exhaustive study of lynching in Colorado, historian Stephen Leonard defines lynching to include the people's courts and even posses, which by definition were led by sheriffs.

-In the United States, a federal statute known as the Posse Comitatus Act, enacted in 1878, forbade the use of the US Army, and through it, its offspring, the US Air Force, as a posse comitatus or for law enforcement purposes without the approval of Congress.
-While the act does not explicitly mention the US Navy and the US Marine Corps, the US Department of the Navy has prescribed regulations that are generally construed to give the act force with respect to these branches as well.
-A directive in 2013 from the US Secretary of Defense directly addressed this issue and prohibited the use of the Army, Navy, Air Force and Marine Corps for domestic law enforcement.
+In the United States, a federal statute known as the Posse Comitatus Act, enacted in 1878, limits the use of the US Army (and, as amended, the US Air Force, Navy, Marine Corps, and Space Force), as a posse comitatus or for law enforcement purposes without the approval of Congress.
+The act originally did not mention branches of the military other than the Army (and subsequently the Air Force after its establishment), leading the US Department of the Navy and the US Secretary of Defense to prescribe equivalent regulations prohibiting the use of other branches for domestic law enforcement.
+In 2021, the National Defense Authorization Act for Fiscal Year 2022 amended the Act to formally apply the same restrictions to the domestic use of the Navy, Marine Corps, and Space Force.
 The limitation does not apply to the National Guard of the United States when activated by a state's governor and operating under Title 32 of the US Code, such as deployments by state governors in response to Hurricane Katrina.

 Notable posses

-Pierce County, 1856

-In response to the dispatch of militia by the governor of Washington Territory, Isaac Stevens, to arrest Francis A. Chenoweth, the chief justice of the territory's supreme court, who was holding court in the Pierce County Courthouse, the sheriff of Pierce County deputized 50 to 60 civilians for the defense of the court.
-Negotiations ultimately resolved the standoff between the posse and the militia, and the latter withdrew.
+In 1856, in response to the dispatch of militia by the governor of Washington Territory, Isaac Stevens, to arrest Francis A. Chenoweth, the chief justice of the territory's supreme court, who was holding court in the Pierce County Courthouse, the sheriff of Pierce County deputized 50 to 60 civilians for the defense of the court.
+Negotiations ultimately resolved the standoff; the militia withdrew.

-Luzerne County, 1897

 In 1897 the sheriff of Luzerne County, Pennsylvania, deputized 100 civilians to supplement 50 deputy sheriffs in confronting 400 striking mine workers at the Lattimer Mines.
-The posse fired at the strikers, leaving 19 dead.
-This incident is referred to as the Lattimer massacre.
+The posse fired at the strikers, killing 19 workers in what became known as the Lattimer massacre.